Victor Emmanuel III

-Amidst the Allied invasion of Italy in 1943, Victor Emmanuel deposed Mussolini and signed an armistice with the Allies in September 1943.
-In the face of the coming German reprisal (Operation Achse), he and the government fled to Brindisi while the Germans established a puppet state in Northern Italy.
-He switched sides and declared war on Germany in October, though he battled constantly with Allied command and, under pressure from the allies, he transferred most of his powers to his son Umberto in June 1944, effectively ending his involvement in the war and in the government of Italy.
-Victor Emmanuel officially abdicated his throne in 1946 in favour of his son, who became king Umberto II, hoping to strengthen support for the monarchy against an ultimately successful referendum to abolish it.
-He then went into exile to Alexandria, Egypt, where he died and was buried the following year in St. Catherine's Cathedral of Alexandria.
-In 2017, his remains were returned to rest in Italy, following an agreement between Italian President Sergio Mattarella and Egyptian President Abdel Fattah el-Sisi.
+Amidst the Allied invasion of Italy in 1943, Victor Emmanuel discharged Mussolini from the office of Prime Minister and signed the armistice of Cassibile with the Allies in September 1943.
+In the face of the coming German reprisal (Operation Achse), he and the government fled to Brindisi while the Germans established the Italian Social Republic as a puppet state in Northern Italy.
+Having signed the armistice with the Allies, he then declared war on Germany in October.
+He clashed constantly with Allied command.
+Under pressure from the Allies, Victor Emmanuel transferred most of his powers to his son in June 1944, effectively ending his involvement in the war and in the government of Italy.
+Victor Emmanuel officially abdicated his throne in 1946 in favour of his son, who became King Umberto II.
+Victor Emmanuel hoped to strengthen support for the monarchy against an ultimately successful referendum to abolish it.

+After the 1946 Italian institutional referendum established the Republic, Victor Emmanuel went into exile to Alexandria, where he died and was buried the following year in St. Catherine's Cathedral, Alexandria.
+In 2017, his remains were returned to rest in Italy following an agreement between presidents Sergio Mattarella and Abdel Fattah el-Sisi.
+Victor Emmanuel was also called Sciaboletta ("little sabre") by some Italians.